grayjay-peertube/peertube-grayjay-plugin/readme.md

 My solution isn't very elegant, I'm not familiar with typescript, but this plugin will allow you to browse videos within the network for the [Libre Solutions Network PeerTube](https://peertube.libresolutions.network.)

 ## Changes made:
+- Changing from trending peertube videos to most recent
 - Setting the baseURL to `peertube.libresolutions.network`
 - To allow remote videos to load, i had to hardcode `getVideoPager` url parameter with:
 ```url: "https://peertube.libresolutions.network"+ v.url.substring(v.url.search("/videos/")),```